 How to build a truly strong brand?
 How does your company’s brand compete with your competitors?
 What mistakes should you avoid?
 Krzysztof Langer, our co-founder and CEO has all the answers.
 You can find them in an interview for NowyMarketing.pl republished here.

 What are the characteristics of a strong brand?
 Why is building one is so important in the context of competitive advantage?

 The brand, of course, is not limited to the logotype and graphic sign.
 A hundred years ago the logo was only a sign of ownership.
 Then it evolved into a quality mark.
 Until later the role of the brand became that of differentiation from competitors and building an emotional bond with consumers.
 Today’s companies think differently about the competitive advantage.
 They know that they will not achieve it traditionally, but by building a community around shared ideas.
-And it is thanks to branding, or a clearly defined identity, that organizations can put their values in the spotlight.
+And it is thanks to branding, or a clearly defined brand identity, that organizations can put their values in the spotlight.

-The concept of a conscious and responsible brand is the next stage of modern branding evolution.
+The concept of conscious branding and responsible brand is the next stage of modern branding evolution.
 The new stage of this evolution is to transform brands into symbols of beliefs and values.
 Consumers are increasingly expecting both quality and financial return from brands, as well as a measurable, positive impact on the environment, the planet, our society, and vulnerable groups.
 The current pandemic has also proved to be a strong catalyst for these changes.
-Strong brands are aware of social transformations, changes in consumer attitudes and their brands create a space to share certain values that become relevant to people.
-If the company is aware of its core DNA (the manifesto of values adhered to by the organization), it also invites its customers to join in through authentic communication.
+Strong brands are aware of social transformations, changes in consumer attitudes and their projects create a space to share certain values that become relevant to people.
+If the company is aware of its core DNA (the manifesto of brand values adhered to by the organization), it also invites its customers to join in through authentic communication.